Share contribution to a holding company in France: tax deferral and structuring in 2026

 Contribution auditor: when is one required?#

-A contribution in kind to a SAS or SARL requires in principle the appointment of a commissaire aux apports (Code de commerce art.
+A contribution in kind to a SAS or SARL requires in principle the appointment of a contribution auditor in Paris (commissaire aux apports, Code de commerce art.
 L227-1 and L223-9).
-A waiver is possible — unanimous shareholder consent, individual contribution value under €30,000, total under half of share capital — but this waiver is rarely available in a share contribution transaction of material value.
+A waiver is possible (unanimous shareholder consent, individual contribution value under €30,000 and total under half of share capital), but it is rarely available in a share contribution transaction of material value.
 An unjustifiably low or inflated contribution value exposes the transaction to abuse-of-law risk or legal challenge.

 Interaction with group corporate tax regimes#